iWriteGigs

 Question #11

-A problem focused, detailed, comprehensive, and complete.
+A expanded problem focused, detailed, expanded detailed, and comprehensive.

-B problem focused, expanded problem focused, detailed, and comprehensive.
+B problem focused, detailed, comprehensive, and complete.

-C problem focused, expanded problem focused, complete, and comprehensive.
+D problem focused, expanded problem focused, complete, and comprehensive.

 Question #12